Logan County, OK - Oil & Gas Discussion archives

 Harley,

 What you got was case file, this is what has already been recorded, not what is coming up on the docket or orders.
 I thought that db was looking for spacing orders that are on the docket.
 That is where you can read the spacing orders, etc. I’m surprised that you didn’t get some help from OCC helpdesk.
-Junior has been wonderful, he has help me find information I needed on their site.
+Junior has been wonderful, he has helped me find information I needed on their site.

 This is how you got to the area that you are at.